 Droplet Drift: Sprayer nozzles produce droplet sizes ranging from 5 to 1000 µm, some up to 2500 µm.
 All nozzles, even the venerable low-drift tips recommended for dicamba application, will have a fraction of their volume in driftable droplets, say, less than 150 to 200 µm.
 For the low-drift sprays, that fraction is indeed very low, only a few percent of the total spray volume.
 For conventional nozzles, the driftable fraction may be 10 to 20% or more if high pressures are used.

 Tiny droplets have no energy of their own and move with the air mass they’re released into.
 If it’s windy, they move downwind.
 If the air is turbulent, they move up and down.
 If the atmosphere is stable, the buoyant fraction stays aloft and concentrated.
 So in order to understand their movement, we need to understand the atmosphere.

-Pesticide evaporation is driven primarily by surface temperature because the background concentration of pesticide in the air is much lower than saturation and that therefore won’t come into play.
+Pesticide evaporation is driven primarily by surface temperature.
+The background concentration of pesticide in the air is much lower than saturation, and has no effect.
 Pesticide evaporation is not directly affected by relative humidity because vapour pressures are independent of each other.
-In other words, dicamba active ingredient will evaporate at the same rate whether the RH is 30% or 100% (it’s actually a bit more complicated than that.
+In other words, most active ingredients will evaporate at the same rate whether the RH is 30% or 100% (it’s actually a bit more complicated than that.
 See the Note on Evaporation at the bottom of this article).
 This will be on the test, kids.

 Vapour losses can be minimized by choosing low-volatile pesticides and also by making the application on cooler days.
 We also need to watch the forecast and avoid spraying when tomorrow or the day after is forecast to be hot.